CodeBeaconIO/integration-vscode/README.md

 - Visual Studio Code 1.85.0 or higher
 - Ruby 2.7 or higher
 - A Ruby project with the Code Beacon gem installed
+- SQLite3 binary (sqlite3) installed on your system
+  - Mac: Available via Homebrew (`brew install sqlite3`)
+  - Linux: Available via package manager (e.g., `apt install sqlite3`)
+  - Windows: Download from the [SQLite website](https://www.sqlite.org/download.html)

+> **Note**: Code Beacon requires the SQLite3 command-line binary to be installed and configured.
+During initial setup, the extension will attempt to automatically detect the SQLite3 binary on your system.
+If it cannot be found, you will be prompted to provide the path manually.

 ## Getting Started